 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848).
 This guidance provides optional guidance related to reference rate reform, which provides practical expedients for contract modifications and certain hedging relationships associated with the transition from reference rates that are expected to be discontinued.
-This guidance is applicable for our borrowing instruments, which use LIBOR as a reference rate, and is effective March 12, 2020 through December 31, 2022.
-We are evaluating the potential impact ASU 2020-04 will have on our unaudited condensed consolidated financial statements.
+This guidance is applicable for our borrowing instruments, which use LIBOR as a reference rate, and will be effective through December 31, 2022.
+We are currently evaluating the potential impact of ASU 2020-04 will have on our consolidated financial statements.